 What a Real Report Requires DIY with AI WiseMint

-Full transaction data (buys, sells, distributions, deposits, withdrawals) ✗ Manual PDF extraction ✓ Automatic — direct brokerage connection
+Full transaction data (buys, sells, distributions, deposits, withdrawals) ✗ Manual PDF extraction ✓ Automatic — bank-grade connection

 Handles regulatory boilerplate in statements ✗ Burdens AI context window ✓ Bypassed entirely

-Works with major brokerages (Schwab, Fidelity, Vanguard and more) ✗ Fails on niche formats ✓ Structured API data
+Works with any broker's statement layout ✗ Fails on niche formats ✓ Structured API data

 Memory between monthly sessions ✗ None — re-upload required ✓ Permanent history